Customer Success | Taylor Porter

 How did you get buy-in from your firm’s leadership?

 Gaining buy-in is never easy.
 Whether you are building and maintaining a DR solution you own or proposing DRaaS, you are talking about a significant investment.
 To demonstrate the need for DRaaS, we ran a lot of “what if” scenarios for our management teams.
 We also looked at the additional staffing needs required to handle building and maintaining a new solution.
-Lastly, we asked, “How would you continue to service your clients if we had an outage that lasted longer than a few hours?”
+Lastly, we asked, “How would you continue to service your customers if we had an outage that lasted longer than a few hours?”
 Combining these helped our management teams understand not only the significance of disaster recovery but also the need for us to partner with a solution provider that could help us execute in a time of disaster.

 The End Result